emilyanndavis/drafty-data-collection/README.md

 - [pipenv](https://pypi.org/project/pipenv)

 ### Configuration
+#### Raspberry Pi
 Make sure I2C is enabled on your Raspberry Pi.
 You can find this setting in the raspi-config tool or via the desktop GUI under Preferences > Raspberry Pi Configuration > Interfaces.

+#### Local Weather
+Local weather data is retrieved from the [National Weather Service's API Web Service](https://www.weather.gov/documentation/services-web-api).
+You will need to configure a couple of details to ensure you get the data you want.
+1. Create a file at the root of this project and name it `weather_config.py`.
+2. Add the following lines to `weather_config.py`:
+    ```
+    station_id = ''
+    user_agent = ''
+    ```
+3. Choose a station to request weather observations from, and set `station_id` to the station's four-character identifier.
+You can find your nearest NWS station on this [list of all NWS Observed Weather Stations](https://forecast.weather.gov/stations.php).
+4. Choose a unique string to identify your application, and set `user_agent` to this value.
+Per the [NWS Weather API docs](https://www.weather.gov/documentation/services-web-api):
+    ```
+    A User Agent is required to identify your application.
+This string can be anything, and the more unique to your application the less likely it will be affected by a security event.
+If you include contact information (website or email), we can contact you if your string is associated to a security event.
+This will be replaced with an API key in the future.

+    User-Agent: (myweatherapp.com, contact@myweatherapp.com)
+    ```

 ## Running sensor tests
 1. First, ensure you have all the prerequisite hardware, software, and configuration listed in [Setup](#setup).